 Blackish-brown in coloration, the three banded armadillo can reach between 218 and 273mm in length and weigh 1.0-1.5 kg.
-It’s shell is comprised of two dome halves that are separated by three individual bands of shell.
+Its shell is comprised of two dome halves that are separated by three individual bands of shell.
 All of the shells moving pieces are connected by flexible skin.
 The Brazilian and the Southern three banded armadillos are the only two species to be able to curl into a complete ball.
-Their tails fit along side their heads perfectly to close any gaps that might allow predators access.
+Their tails fit alongside their heads perfectly like a yin and yang symbol to close any gaps that might allow predators access.
 Both the front and back feet on this armadillo have five toes.
-In the back, the middle three toes grow together but are separate from the outer toes.
+In the back, the middle three toes grow together but are separate from the outer two toes.
 In the front, however, all five toes are separate.
 The front toes each have a long claw on which the animal travels (he does not actually place his foot on the ground).
 These claws are very powerful and are used to dig.

-Habitat/Range: Native to Brazil.
-Found in Caatinga region- dry scrubland and thorn forests in N.E. brazil.
-When found in central Brazil, they are found in cerrado regions- bush savannas and dry forests.
+Native to Brazil.
+Found in caatinga region- dry scrubland and thorn forests in N.E.
+Brazil.
+When found in central Brazil, they are found in cerrado region- bush savannas and dry forests.
 Both of these regions have well developed dry and wet seasons.

 Insects are captured by digging up underground nests and/or tearing the bar off rotting trees and turning over rotting leaf piles.

-Life Cycle/ Social Structure: Once breeding season is over, gestation lasts around 120 days before a single baby armadillo is born.
+Once breeding season is over, gestation lasts around 120 days before a single baby armadillo is born.
 The young are born between November and January of each year.
-They look identical to adults.
-They are able to run and curl into a ball immediately after birth.
+They look identical to adults although their protective shells don’t harden and their ear flaps don’t open for several weeks.
+They are, however, able to run and curl into a ball immediately after birth.

 The young will nurse for 72 days before the mother weans it.
 After 9-12 months, the young armadillo is considered sexually mature and is able to have a baby of its own.